Signs of Impending Death After Stroke: What You Need to Know

 • If CPR/intubation is not desired, make sure “Do Not Resuscitate” (DNR) wishes are officially documented beforehand.

-• Weigh potential pain/discomfort of further treatment vs expected outcomes and quality of life.
+• Weigh the potential pain/discomfort of further treatment vs expected outcomes and quality of life.
 Prioritizing comfort over prolonging the dying process is valid.

 • Involve a palliative care team to help manage pain and other end-of-life symptoms compassionately.